 This translation has been provided by Google Translate.
 Translation disclaimer

-All Clarion Housing shared ownership properties are covered by buildings insurance.
+All Clarion Housing, Shared Ownership properties are covered by buildings insurance.
 If you need to make a claim against the policy then please contact us as soon as possible.
 Please do not arrange any repair work until you have received permission from us or the insurance company.

 Your lease will explain what changes you are allowed to make to your property.
-In most cases, you will need our permission so please contact us before carrying out any works.
+In most cases you will need our permission, so please contact us before carrying out any works.

-If you are thinking of selling your shared ownership home, we can give you advice and send you a “Shared Ownership Assignment” pack.
-You should send is the “notice to assign” included with your information pack.
-Under the terms of your lease, Clarion Housing has an opportunity to sell your property known as the nomination period.
+If you are thinking of selling your Shared Ownership home, we can provide you with advice and send you a resales information pack with useful details about the process.
+Under the terms of your lease, Clarion Housing has the opportunity to sell your property first - this is known as the nomination period.
 Your lease will define how long this is (normally eight weeks).
-If we fail to find a buyer within this period then you can sell your equity share on the open market.
+If we fail to find a buyer within this period then you can sell your share on the open market.

 Download the Neighbourhood Management Policy which provides detailed information about the effective management of the neighbourhood environment around Clarion Housing homes and shared communal areas.